merbanan/rtl_433_tests/tests/radiohead_ask/readme.md

 http://www.airspayce.com/mikem/arduino/RadioHead/classRH__ASK.html

+Notes about data:

-Provided recorded samples are basically a unsigned int counter which starts counting from 0.
+* 01: Provided recorded samples are basically a unsigned int counter which starts counting from 0.
 Bitrate is set to 500 bps but can be defined in a wide range.

-Different message lengths and bps can be provided.
+* 02: Bitrate to 2000bps (RadioHead default), msg is "hello" in ASCII